 I’m very excited about my time here at Harrow Appi.
 I’m looking forward to contributing to the school and particularly to your child’s development.
 It is an amazing opportunity for us all and our collective experience will be something to treasure.

-Joining Harrow Appi after teaching History and Politics at Jumeirah College, Dubai having previously spent 5 years in boarding at Merchiston Castle School, Edinburgh I bring a blend of residential and international experience to Churchill House as House Master.
+I joined Harrow Appi after teaching History and Politics at Jumeirah College, Dubai having previously spent five years in boarding at Merchiston Castle School, Edinburgh.
+I bring a blend of residential and international experience to Churchill House as House Master.
 Prior to my time in Edinburgh, I began my teaching career as a History teacher in the Orkney Islands to the North of Scotland.
 I am also, therefore, well-acquainted with the challenges of living and working in a remote environment and the unique opportunities which are presented by the setting of the school.
-Before entering teaching, I achieved a first-class BA (Hons.)
-Degree in History and Religious Studies from the University of Stirling.
+Before entering teaching, I achieved a first-class BA (Hons.) degree in History and Religious Studies from the University of Stirling.
 Following this I gained my PGDE in Secondary History Teaching from the University of Glasgow, which I developed into an MEd in Professional Practice.